lanrat/certgraph/README.md

 ## Compiling

-To compile certgraph you must have a working go 1.16 or newer compiler on your system.
+To compile certgraph you must have a working Go 1.23 or newer compiler on your system.
 To compile for the running system compilation is as easy as running make

 ```console